 As one they turned, eyes to the ground, from the corner of his eye, Severus noted that the Weasley twins had dragged both their sister and Potter to one of the snake statues along the wall and they were huddled behind it, all three boys looking way from the snake.

 "SOLARIS MAXIMA," the professors bellowed as one, shutting their eyes as they did.

 The giant snaked roared in pain as light as bright as the sun flooded the subterranean cavern.

 Again, the professors aimed their wands as one and sent blasting hexes to the temporarily blinded snake's eyes.
-Severus smirked as his hex hit the snakes left eye bursting the deadly tissue into a mass of blood and tissues.
-Hearing Minerva curse next to him he noticed her spell had not hit its target, it had hit the near invulnerable skin of the snake.
+Severus smirked as his hex hit the snakes left eye bursting the deadly organ into a mass of blood and tissues.
+Hearing Minerva curse next to him he noticed her spell had not hit its target, it had hit the nearly invulnerable scales surrounding the eye of the snake.

 They fired blasting curses again, both aiming for the undamaged eye.
 They fired another two curses each before the second eye was destroyed, it was nearly impossible to hit the eye of a thrashing animal so far above their heads.

 The young man screamed in anger, "What have you done," he shouted at the professors.
 "You have destroyed the queen of serpents."
 He snarled and looked toward the young students.
 A smile spread across his face, "I suppose I can live with this, for you are too late.
 The girl has only moments and then she will be dead, her life force will leave her and make me live once more."

 Severus rushed toward the raven-haired boy and the diary.
 He cast a myriad of spells at the diary but with little effect.
 Frustrated, he slid a knife from a concealed sheath in his boot and with little ceremony or thought plunged the knife into the battered black book.